WebAssembly/tool-conventions/EHScheme.md

 libraries supporting C++ ABI?

-The most distinguished aspect about WebAssembly EH that necessiates a new exception handling scheme is the component that unwinds the stack.
-Because of security concerns, WebAssembly code is not allowed to touch its execution stack by itself.
-When an exception is thrown, the stack is unwound by not the unwind library but the VM.
+The most distinguished aspect about WebAssembly EH that necessiates a new exception handling scheme is WebAssembly code is not allowed to inspect or modify the call stack, and cannot jump indirectly.
+As a result, when an exception is thrown, the stack is unwound by not the unwind library but the VM.
 This affects various components of WebAssembly EH that will be discussed in detail in this document.

 The definition of an exception handling scheme can be different when defined from a compiler's point of view and when from libraries.
 LLVM currently supports